renamedquery/youtube-dl-server/README.md

 #### (A modified version of [manbearwiz's youtube-dl-server](https://github.com/manbearwiz/youtube-dl-server).
 This project is still in the beta stages, so deploy it at your own risk.)

+*As of 2020/08/27, I will only be working on this project occasionally.
+I still want to update it, but the new school year brings new (educationally oriented) different projects that will take up more of my time.
+If you would like to help out, you can try to add code to this!
+Thanks!
+Updates will be coming out occasionally, and hopefully this will be done soon.*

 ![](https://i.imgur.com/oWHtkp1.png?raw=true)

 ## What is new in this version?